 Details on the number of optional units that can be chosen in the various degree programmes are given in Section 9.
 Structure of Degree Programmes by Year and Semester; the number is largest for the Physics degree programmes.
 A student's Personal Tutor is responsible for advising that a sensible combination of options is chosen.
 In non-standard cases i.e. options not listed in the UG Handbook or any option changes after the deadline of week 2, the approval of the Year Tutor and (except for Physics) the Programme Director is required.
 Students should not change options beyond the end of week 2 (this will only be allowed under exceptional circumstances.)
-If you have exceptional circumstances for changing your options, you should complete the Change of Option Notification form which should be submitted to the Teaching and Learning Office in person or via email physics@manchester.ac.uk
+If you have exceptional reasons for changing your options late, or you wish to take an option that is not on the "recommended" list for your programme, you should complete the Change of Option Notification form and submit it to the Teaching and Learning Office via email (physics@manchester.ac.uk).

-The policy of the school is to make available as many appropriate options as possible subject to the constraints of the timetable.
+The policy of the department is to make available as many appropriate options as possible subject to the constraints of the timetable.
 However, an option may be withdrawn if fewer than fifteen students register for it.